openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Create person attribute subresource

 * To create a person attribute sub resource for a specific person resource you need to specify below properties in your request body.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

 #### Attributes